sanjoy/playingwithpointers.com/_posts/2015-12-29-problem-with-undef.markdown

 undef` is allowed to have undefined behavior (by choosing `0` for `undef`).
-If `@predicate` always returns `false` then the original program is perfectly well defined for `%d` = `undef` while the transformed program isn't, after doing a very reasonable transform.
+If `@predicate` always returns `false` then the original program is perfectly well defined for `%d` = `undef` while the transformed program isn't, even though the transform we made looks very reasonable.

 Generally, with `undef` in the play, control dependence in the control flow graph cannot be used to derive facts about SSA values.
 If the